LibraryCarpentry/lc-open-refine/_episodes/13-looking-up-data.md

 ## Extensions
 The functionality in OpenRefine can be enhanced by ‘extensions’ which can be downloaded and installed to add functionality to your OpenRefine installation.

-A list of Extensions (not necessarily complete) is given on the OpenRefine downloads page at [http://openrefine.org/download.html](http://openrefine.org/download.html)
+A list of Extensions (not necessarily complete) is given on the OpenRefine downloads page at [http://openrefine.org/download.html](http://openrefine.org/download.html).

-One of these extensions tries to work around the limitation of Reconciliation services described above, by making it possible to use a reconciliation service against ‘linked data’ sources which have SPARQL endpoints.
-For more information on this see the ‘RDF Extension’ at [http://refine.deri.ie](https://web.archive.org/web/20180112163745/http://refine.deri.ie/) (Available at Internet Archive Wayback Machine).
-An example of how this works is given in more detail at [http://refine.deri.ie/showcases](https://web.archive.org/web/20180113135530/http://refine.deri.ie/showcases) (Available at Internet Archive Wayback Machine).

 ## Using the ‘cross’ function to lookup data in other OpenRefine projects
 As well as looking up data in external systems using the methods described above, it is also possible to look up data in other OpenRefine projects on the same computer.
 This is done using the ‘cross’ function.